hydroperx/utf16.rs/README.md

 The above is inefficient for large strings.
 If you have line slices, do something like the following to convert from UTF-16 to UTF-8:

+> Note: adjust the line numbers correctly depending on whether they are "zero" based or "one" based.

 ```rust
 use realhydroper_utf16::{Utf16String, utils::*};